HYDERABAD TOURISM GUIDE

 Chote Hazrat ki Dargah is situated inside Devan Devadi, in Hyderabad.
-Climbing 400 and more stairs takes you to a place of worship built during the period of the Asif Jahis.
+Climbing 400 and more stairs take you to a place of worship built during the period of the Asif Jahis.
 The row of arches on the hill leading to the top is a wonderful sight.
 The Dargah or mortuary was built in the memory of Hazrat Ali, the son-in-law of prophet Muhammad.

 Michel Raymond, a French mercenary, was a military commander in the service of the IInd Nizam and also his close friend.
-His tomb lies in Saroornagar off the Vijayawada road about 3-km from the Eliphant Bridge, in east Hyderabad.
+His tomb lies in Saroornagar off the Vijayawada road about 3-km from the Elephant Bridge, in east Hyderabad.
 A commemorative ‘Urs’ fair is held every year at his tomb, which is 7m high, made of black granite bearing the initials JR.

 A couple of small rocky hillocks in the middle of Hyderabad beside the Hussain Sagar Lake are known as Naubat pahad and Kala pahad. (‘Pahad’ means hill and ‘Naubat’ means drum).
 It is said that the Mughals used to beat large drums to announce official proclamations from Naubat Pahad.

 The Public Gardens are the largest gardens in the city.
-Within it’s premises are a number of important public buildings including the State Legislative Assembly, State Archaeological Museum, Jubilee Hall, Jawahar Bal Bhavan and Telugu Lalita Kala Thoranam – an open air theatre.
+Within its premises are a number of important public buildings including the State Legislative Assembly, State Archaeological Museum, Jubilee Hall, Jawahar Bal Bhavan, and Telugu Lalita Kala Thoranam – an open-air theatre.

 Nehru Zoological Park

 Nehru Zoological Park is one of the biggest zoos in Asia with over 250 species.
-The lion safari park, natural history museum, pre-historical animals park, nocturnal birds, a children park with a train ride are other impressive sights.
+The lion safari park, a natural history museum, pre-historical animals park, nocturnal birds, children park with a train ride are other impressive sights.
 It’s special sections and amusement facilities are a popular draw.

 Ramoji Film City

-It is one of the most comprehensive and professionally planned film production centre in the world.
+It is one of the most comprehensive and professionally planned film production centers in the world.
 Located at an hour’s distance from Hyderabad, it is spread over an area of more than 1000 acres.
 The place is popular among various film circles in the world not only for its visual feast but also for its multimedia and editing suit techniques.